lakehq/sail/docs/guide/deployment/kubernetes.md

 :::

+## Loading the Docker Image

 You will then need to make the Docker image available to your Kubernetes cluster.
 The exact steps depend on your Kubernetes environment.
 For example, you may want to push the Docker image to your private Docker registry accessible from the Kubernetes cluster.
 If you are using a local Kubernetes cluster, you may want to load the Docker image into the cluster.
 The command varies depending on the Kubernetes distribution you are using.

+### Loading with Kind into a Local Cluster

-Here is an example of loading the Docker image into a local [kind](https://kind.sigs.k8s.io/) cluster.
+The following command creates a local Kubernetes cluster using [Kind](https://kind.sigs.k8s.io/) and loads the Docker image into the cluster.

 ```bash
 kind create cluster && \